-Interchange downgrades are presented on merchant statements using the descriptors EIRF or Standard for Interchange rates.
-With a Tiered rate plan, they are categorized as Non-Qual.
+Typically, Interchange downgrades are presented on merchant statements using the descriptors EIRF, Standard or Non-Qual.
 Here are a few examples:

-Note: Non-Qual downgrades require a report for further details.
+Note: Non-Qual downgrades associated with Tiered Rate programs require a report to obtain transaction details

 Why Do Interchange Downgrades Occur?

 How you run transactions will determine if they will result in Interchange downgrades.
-Both the equipment and the process you use to run a transaction are at play.
+The payment software, equipment and processes you use to run transactions are at play.
 Here are the most common instances that trigger them:

 - AVS mismatch (both address and zip code)

-- AVS is not run on a hand-keyed transaction
+- AVS is not run on a hand-keyed, or “forced” transaction

 - Batch is not settled within 48 hours of authorization